 I want sparkle and glitter.
 I want bright red ornaments nestled in a sea of silver tinsel.
 I want blue Hanukkah stars and shiny menorahs.
 I want to see twinkly lights and jingling bells, dammit.
 Fortunately for me, we incorporate both holidays.
 My menorah has been in the window sill all year and I never took down the outdoor lights, so we’re all set. #lazinesspaysoff

-Instead of waiting until November 25 to bust out the Christmas decorations, I’m hauling red and green bins up from the basement today.
+Instead of waiting until the day after Thanksgiving to bust out the Christmas decorations, I’m hauling red and green bins up from the basement today.
 I will sing Bing Crosby while I deck the halls and trim the tree.
 I’m going to watch Love Actually for the 235th time, and laugh my ass off when Clark Griswold loses his shit in National Lampoon’s Christmas Vacation.

 I’m going to shout out an extra cheery “Happy Holidays!” to random strangers on the street.
 I’m going to burn pine-scented candles and spend way too much money on shiny baubles at the craft store (even though I don’t actually “craft”).
 Who knows, I might even put those ridiculous Rudolph the Red-Nosed Reindeer car decals on my busted up minivan.

 I’m going to do whatever the hell I have to do to feel cheery, merry, and bright.
 The last couple of weeks (months!) have been a real joy thief for many of us, and I am giving a middle finger to all of that via my extended holiday season.
 Screw the rules, the world needs more sparkle right now.